 About seal licensing and the seal management system

 Map of the areas of the Scottish Government's seal management system and details relating to the Potential Biological Removal (PBR) values in each.

 Applying for a licence

-All fisheries and fish farms that wish to manage seal predation must apply for an annual seal licence using one of the forms listed below.
+All persons that wish to manage seal predation in order to conserve seal, or other wild animals (including wild birds) or wild plants must apply for an annual seal licence using the form below.
 Applicants should read the accompanying guidance notes.

-Applicants are also required to follow the code of practice (updated September 2018) and to be aware of Scotland's seal management areas.
+Applicants must be aware of Scotland's seal management areas.